Search

 cp = specific heat, kJ/kg K

-For a required rate of heat transferred into a stream of fluid can be calculated by the above equation taking some assumption of temperatures availability of the streams.
+A required rate of heat transferred into a stream of fluid can be calculated by the above equation taking some assumption of the temperature availability of the streams.

 Let W = m cp = kJ/sK = kW/K